MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-c5-data-migration.md

 ---
-title: Using the C5 Data Migration Extension | Microsoft Docs
+title: Using the C5 Data Migration Extension
 description: Use this extension to migrate customers, vendors, items, and general ledger accounts from Microsoft Dynamics C5 2012 to Financials.
 services: project-madeira
 documentationcenter: ''